MariyaSpasova-Git/MariyaSpasova-Git/README.md

 Includes an SRS-based test design, bug reports, and Jira queries — with clear, structured documentation in Markdown format.

 #### 📁 [Foody QA Manual Project](https://github.com/MariyaSpasova-Git/foody-qa-manual-project)
-Manual QA documentation for a demo web application for managing food-related content.
+Manual and API testing for a demo web application for managing food-related content.
-Focuses on functionality, input validation, and UI consistency — featuring test cases, test reports, and defect logs.
+Focuses on functionality, input validation, and UI consistency — featuring test cases, test reports, defect logs, and queries.

 ---

-### 🧠 Currently Learning
-- Programming Advanced for QA and Unit Testing (SoftUni)
+### 🧩 What I Do
+- Analyze and translate requirements (User Stories, Use Cases, and functional specifications) into comprehensive, traceable manual test cases.
+- Develop and maintain critical test documentation (test suites and bug reports).
+- Execute functional, UI, regression, and exploratory testing across applications.
+- Manage the defect lifecycle and reporting using Jira.
+- Leverage TestRail for comprehensive test case management.
+- Perform API testing with Postman.
+- Implement Git and GitHub for version control.
+- Apply Docker for test environment setup (learning stage).
+- Collaborate in Agile/Scrum environments and ensure effective communication.

+I’m detail-oriented, proactive, and motivated to ensure the best possible software quality through teamwork and precision.

 ---